hashicorp/katakoda/consul-secure-acl-vault-hashiconf/step1.md

-The Consul secrets engine generates Consul API tokens dynamically based on Consul ACL policies, and must be enabled before it can perform its functions.
+Vault's Consul secrets engine generates Consul ACL tokens dynamically based on Consul ACL policies, and must be enabled before it can perform its functions.

 `vault secrets enable consul`{{execute T1}}